AriFordsham/GHCWiki/backpack.md

   -- The UnitId of the component in question.
 Invariant: every -- instantiation is H -> hole:H unitId :: UnitId,
-  -- The direct dependencies of the component; i.e. how the includes -- are resolved. instantiatedDepends :: [UnitId],
+  -- The direct dependencies of the component.
+They are the things -- that I need to build to build this.
+These are a "renamed" -- version of includes. instantiatedDepends :: [UnitId],
   -- The modules from the includes which are "in scope".
 Does not -- include requirements.